Marcus by Goldman Sachs® Bank Review

 6 years (72 months)

-GS Bank provides a 10-day CD Rate guarantee for CD account customers, giving customers the highest APY offered at the bank within 10 days of customers opening an account.
+Marcus by Goldman Sachs® provides a 10-day CD rate guarantee for CD account customers, giving them the highest APY offered at the bank within 10 days of opening an account.
 The bank requires that you make your deposit within 10 days of the account being opened to earn these high CD rates.

-Be aware that there are early withdrawal penalties for withdrawing from a CD before it reaches maturity so choose your CD terms carefully.
+Be aware that there are early withdrawal penalties for withdrawing from a CD before it reaches maturity, so choose CD terms carefully.

 Financial management tools and security

-GS Bank offers financial management tools through its GS Bank Online Banking platform to perform basic functions, such as checking account balances or transactions and transferring money.
-However, the bank does not offer a mobile app to help customers oversee their accounts like many of its competitors do.
+Marcus offers financial management tools through its online banking platform to perform basic functions such as checking account balances or transactions and transferring money.

-Online banking customers are protected through various security tools provided by GS Bank, including multi-factor authentication, secure browser requirements and firewalls.
+Online banking customers are protected through various security tools, including multi-factor authentication, secure-browser requirements, and firewalls.

-Why GS Bank is and is not right for you
+Why Marcus may or may not be right for you

-With its online savings accounts and deposits products, GS Bank is a good alternative to other big-name banks.
-Its free savings accounts featuring a high APY and no minimum deposit requirement is great for customers looking to avoid bank fees and earn interest along the way.
+With its online savings accounts and deposits products, Marcus is a good alternative to other big-name banks.
+Its free savings accounts feature a high APY and no minimum deposit requirement, which is great for customers looking to avoid bank fees and earn interest along the way.

-Customers can also rest assured that GS Bank is a member of the the Federal Deposit Insurance Corporation (FDIC) and that their deposits have FDIC insurance coverage.
-GS customers have coverage up to FDIC insurance limits of $250,000 per depositor, per bank.
+Customers can also rest assured that Marcus is a member of the Federal Deposit Insurance Corporation (FDIC) and that their deposits have FDIC insurance coverage.
+Customer deposits are covered up to FDIC insurance limits of $250,000 per depositor, per bank.

-While its lack of fees make the bank accessible to a large number of online banking customers, GS Bank may not be right for you if you prefer an institution with brick-and-mortar locations or need a mobile app to manage your finances.
-Additionally, choose a different bank if you want to open an account for a child as owners of these deposits accounts must be 18 years or older.
+While its lack of fees make the bank accessible to a large number of online banking customers, Marcus at Goldman Sachs® may not be right for you if you prefer an institution with brick-and-mortar locations.
+Additionally, choose a different bank if you want to open an account for a child, as owners of these deposits accounts must be 18 years or older.